 The Hunter’s Son

 The Hunter’s Son is the second feature film by multi-award winning director Ricky Rijneke.
-Supported by the Netherlands Film Fund, The Hunter’s Son has been selected for Script&Pitch of the Torino Film Lab and The Toronto Talent Lab (TIFF).
-In the framework of the Sam Spiegel International Film Lab Jerusalem 2017 she has completed the script.
+Supported by the Netherlands Film Fund, The Hunter’s Son has been selected for Script&Pitch of the Torino Film Lab, The Toronto Talent Lab from the Toronto International Film Festival and The Sam Spiegel International Filmlab Jerusalem.

 A father and a son face a range of conflicting emotions when the son commits a random act of violence.

 Ricky Rijneke’s first short Wing, the fish that talked back premiered at the Locarno Film Festival nominated for the Golden Leopard for Best Film.
 This multi-award winning film gained international acclaim at more then 50 film festivals.